 Typically, disclosure is the process of presenting facts or information to the public.
 In terms of financial advisors, disclosures refer to a report where the advisory firm publicly reveals information, such as operational methods, background, fee structure, conduct, past records, etc. These details are mentioned exhaustively in Form ADV, an investment advisor disclosure that is necessary at the time of registering with both the SEC and state securities authorities.
 The Securities Act of 1933 and the Securities Exchange Act of 1934 require all financial advisory firms to present Form ADV.
 They are also mandated to update Form ADV annually to ensure it captures relevant information.

 The details about the advisory firm, services, fees, and legal and disciplinary actions are captured in Form ADV Part 2A.
 When you hire a financial advisor, check their Form ADV thoroughly.
 However, remember that the details in the form are not final figures.
 For instance, the fee captured in the form gives you a fair idea about the charges of the concerned professional.
 However, in reality, the advisor might charge you a sum lower than the one stated on the form.
 Also, Form ADV Part 2A is easily available for advisors that charge a fixed fee.
-But for advisors who earn income through commissions, it can be slightly challenging for you to find their Form ADV Part 2A.
+However, it can be slightly challenging for you to find Form ADV Part 2A for advisors who earn income through commissions.

 The objective of disclosing all relevant information to the public is to promote fair engagements by allowing you to make informed and wise decisions.